Chris Telden knows how fortunate she is to be a mom at all, given her high-risk pregnancy and the challenges of extended breastfeeding.

 How Common Are False Positives / False Negatives on Home Pregnancy Tests?

-As long as the expiration date isn't expired and the test isn't defective, says the Mayo Clinic, you're unlikely to get a false positive result.
-There's a small chance that traces of some medications, protein or blood in your urine could yield a false positive, but this is unlikely.
+As long as the expiration date isn't expired and the test isn't defective, you're unlikely to get a false positive result, according to the Mayo Clinic.
+There is a small chance that traces of some medications, protein, or blood in your urine could yield a false positive, but this is unlikely.
 Check with your doctor if you are unsure.

-False negatives do commonly occur, generally either because of taking the pregnancy test before your level of hCG are high enough to be detected or not following the timing instructions on the test.
+False negatives do commonly occur, generally either because of taking the pregnancy test before your level of hCG is high enough to be detected, or not following the timing instructions on the test.
 If you've missed your period and there's a chance you might be pregnant, it's best not to assume a negative result is conclusive.

 I Got a Positive Pregnancy Test Result: Now What?